 Impact Resistant Tips

-TCT tips copper and silver sandwiched brazed on – tips are impact resistant so theres is less chance of them becoming detached.
+TCT tips copper and silver sandwiched brazed on.
+This means the tips are impact resistant so there’s less chance of them becoming detached.

-Extra large Luxembourg Micro Grain tungsten carbide tips, CNC ground with diamond grinding wheels allowing up to 20 sharpens, a service that can be undertaken through any one of our stores.
+Extra large Luxembourg Micro Grain tungsten carbide tips, CNC ground with diamond grinding wheels allowing up to 20 sharpens.
+A blade sharpening service is provided by all of our stores for a minimum of cost.

 Resin filled laser cut noise reduction slots to prevent whistling.
 These blades are recognised by the HSE as an invaluable method of reducing workshop noise.